SimoneRemoli/Scriptorium/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+## Logical Schema

-The following section illustrates practical examples of how the system may be utilized in real-world scenarios.
+This section illustrates the logical schema of the system by presenting representative subsets of the database tables used in its implementation.
-Sample workflows, interface screenshots, and code snippets may be provided to demonstrate core functionalities and typical use cases.

 <div style="display: flex; justify-content: flex-start; gap: 40px; align-items: flex-start;">